Tudypie/Bon-Hacketit-Dish-Dash/README.md

 # Bon-Hacketit-Dish-Dash
-A game using OpenAI APIs created in a single weekend for the hackathon "Bon Hacketit" The API Keys were removed from the project.
+A game using OpenAI APIs created in a single weekend for the hackathon "Bon Hacketit".
+The API Keys were removed from the project.

 Created with the help of the following github repositories: